 I love butterflies.
 They remind me of the fragility, randomness and beauty of life on this blessed planet.
 And wow, are they ever a mess in the middle of a metamorphosis!

-As each day passes, it seems to me, the beauty of our world is undergoing some kind of radical transformation that seems impossible to sort out from our position inside the process.
-The Industrial Age is passing and everything we take for granted is changing rapidly, natural systems and human systems alike.
-Like all previous ages, the Industrial Age will leave a permanent mark on future ages: upon our environment and upon human consciousness.
+The Industrial Age is passing and everything we take for granted is changing rapidly.
+Like all previous ages, the Industrial Age will leave a permanent mark on future ages.

 What is that mark to be?

-I started out as an absurdist.
-Since my teens, I have often been knocked on the head by the absurdity of modern life.
-As a tenth grader I went to an American high school in a barely converted, World War II Italian prisoner of war facility in England.
-There were still shower heads in the walls of our science lab.
-It was located next to a US nuclear weapons air base in the beautiful rural community surrounding Upper Heyford, Oxfordshire.
-We had to pause during our classes when the after-burners of the F-111 strategic bombers kicked in.
-This was during the first wave of “Arab” terror attacks in the 1970’s and a decade before the massive civil disobedience actions of CND (Campaign for Nuclear Disarmament) in the 1980’s.
+As a tenth grader I went to an American high school in a re-purposed World War II prisoner of war facility in England.
+There were shower heads in the walls of our science lab.
+It was located next to a US nuclear weapons air base in a beautiful rural community.
+We had to pause during our classes when the after-burners of the F-111 bombers kicked in.
+This was during the first wave of “Arab” terror attacks in the 1970’s.
 There were rolls of razor wire surrounding our school to keep terrorists at bay, completing the Prisoner of War aesthetic.
-My young mind had a lot to process and understand.

 The way forward exists.
-But our awareness of the path is overgrown with centuries of neglect and invasive ideas.
-Our will to push through the overgrowth, or crawl beneath it, seems weak.
+But our awareness is overgrown with centuries of neglect and invasive ideas.
+Our will to push through the overgrowth, or crawl beneath it, needs strength.